Chinmaya083/furniture-management-system/README.md

 The nested queries used help determine 1) Customer details of all those who made purchases on a particular date
                                        2) Revenue earned
                                        3) Model that brought in the most revenue.
-I've also demonstrated an inner joins and full outer joins.
+I've also demonstrated an inner join and a full outer join.